dainst/idai-field/README-FEATURES.md

 ![idai-field](img/README-FEATURES-5.png)

-Enables you to import fotos and associate them to resources.
-Also lets you import maps to provide a visual context your resources.
+Enables you to import photos or drawings and associate them with resources.
+Also lets you import maps to provide a visual context to your resources.